redelivre/redelivre/src/wp-content/plugins/events-manager/readme.txt

 6. Manage attendees with various booking reports

 == Changelog ==
+= 5.6.5 =
+* added option to add Google Maps API key
+* fixed category image uploader not working properly on some specific setups
+* fixed display issues of first/last names mixing middle names in booking admin tables under no-user mode
+* fixed #_TAGSLUG not being parsed
+* fixed blank space in email triggering validation errors when booking
+* fixed 'view bookings' ticket link pointing to back-end when on front-end

+= 5.6.4 =
+* fixed WP FullCalendar (versions using FC 2.x library) not showing events outside current month
+* fixed long events not showing on last day in WP FullCalendar
+* fixed event category and tag pages 404ing when slugs match taxonomy slugs and these pages aren't parents of events page
+* fixed image upload buttons not working properly on category add/edit pages

 = 5.6.3 =
 * fixed events disappearing from calendar with WP FullCalendar plugin
 * fixed PHP warning for delete booking when a user can't manage booking